SAS-DHRH/covid-rumours-dashboard/README.md

 ## Project repositories

 The project's digital outputs have been published in three repositories:
-1. covid-rumours (to be released): Used for the data analysis, taxonomy and classifier modelling.
+1. [covid-rumours](https://github.com/SAS-DHRH/covid-rumours): Used for the data analysis, taxonomy and classifier modelling.
-1. covid-rumours-data (to be released): Derivative data from the tweet corpus.
+1. [covid-rumours-data](https://github.com/SAS-DHRH/covid-rumours-data): Derivative data from the tweet corpus.
-1. covid-rumours-dashboard (this repository): The dashboard for exploring diachronic semantic fields in the data.
+1. [covid-rumours-dashboard](https://github.com/SAS-DHRH/covid-rumours-dashboard) (this repository): The dashboard for exploring diachronic semantic fields in the data.

 For more information about each of these repositories, please see their respective README files.